 DePauw University boasts a long and storied journalism tradition built on the foundation of a strong commitment to the Liberal Arts, which we believe is the best preparation for aspiring professional journalists.
-Students majoring in Communication and Theatre often combine their coursework with co-curricular activities in publishing and editing.
+DePauw does not have a Journalism Department or a stand-alone major in Journalism.
+Communication & Theatre students interested in a career in journalism combine relevant coursework with co-curricular activities in production, publishing, and editing.

 COMM 291/COMM 401: Special Topics in Communication - Recent journalism topics have included “Multimedia Journalism,” “Digital Storytelling,” “Histories of the American Press,” “Covering the 2016 Campaigns,” and “Washington and The Grassroots in the Post-election.”

 ENG 321: Creative Writing II: Nonfiction Workshop

 ENG 332: Advanced Reporting Topics

 For students interested in journalism, DePauw offers a wide range of internship opportunities.
 Internships are procured through the Hubbard Center for Student Engagement, media advisors at the Pulliam Center for Contemporary Media, and the Media Fellows program.